 C3.
 Cancellation / Amendment of Bookings- Back to top

-Bookings may be amended or cancelled in accordance with the relevant supplier's terms and conditions and subject to the supplier's amendment and cancellation charges.
-In many cases our flight suppliers may impose charges of up to 100% of the cost of the travel arrangements and these will be passed onto you.
-Please refer to Section D7 for more details on changing your booking.
+Bookings may be amended or cancelled in accordance with the relevant Travel Provider's terms and conditions and subject to the Travel Provider's amendment and cancellation charges.
+In many cases our flight Travel Provider(s) may impose charges of up to 100% of the cost of the travel arrangements and these will be passed onto you.
+Please refer to Section D6 for more details on changing your booking.

 C4.
 Our Liability to You- Back to top

-We have no liability to you for any dissatisfaction, loss of enjoyment, loss, injury or damage which results from your use of the single component unless we have negligently failed to select a normally competent provider of the relevant component.
+We have no liability to you for any dissatisfaction, loss of enjoyment, loss, injury or damage which results from your use of the single component.
 Further, we have no liability to you in any event for any consequential loss which you may suffer in relation to any arrangements which you book to coincide with the single component you have booked with us.

 C5.
 International Conventions- Back to top